-We all know we need estrogen in our body for several reasons (strong bones, healthy joints, sexual performance…).
+We all know we need estrogen in the body for several reasons (strong bones, healthy joints, sexual performance…).

-But we also know that too high estrogen levels can be very counterproductive for our research.
-High estrogen levels can cause gynecomastia, water retention and a lot of other feminine features.
+But we also know that too high estrogen levels can be very counterproductive for research purposes.

-In most cases, our body is very efficient in regulating the balance of our testosterone/estrogen levels, but there are some situations where our body might need some help.
+In most cases, the body is very efficient in regulating the balance of our testosterone/estrogen levels, but there are some situations where the body might need some help.

 Highly Aromatising Compounds

 When you start your research with a (or more) highly aromatizing compound, you should get an AI right away as a research auxiliary.